harrybreak/sar-broker/src/Events.md

 };
 ```

 This listener can send two different signals: ``connected`` and ``refused``.
-The second signal is invoked when the remote broker is neither available nor disconnected.
+The second signal is invoked when the remote broker is neither available nor connected.
 The first signal returns back a ``MessageQueue`` used to establish the peer-to-peer connnection with the other remote ``MessageQueue``.
 To reach this, you have to pass an instance of ``ConnectListener`` into the ``connect`` method from your task's broker.

 ## Design